Thursday, February 16, 2012

 Kinah is related to the name Kenan.
 Genesis 5 lists Kenan as Cain's grandson by his un-named daughter.
 The name Kenan is a variant of Kain and Ghayin.
 Geoffrey W. Bromiley (2007) writes that ghayin lies behind the word kinah-hu at Nuzi.
 In the Canaano-Akkadian, "hu" is a pronominal suffix.

 To speak of Canaan as the eponymous ancestor of the Canaanites makes less sense than to speak of Kenan as their eponymous ancestor.
-Since Kenan lived six generations before Noah, we may also consider that the Canaanite or Kenanite people existed before Noah's time as well as after the flood.
+Kenan lived six generations before Noah.
+That being the case, it is evident that the Canaanite or Kenanite people existed before Noah's time.
+Nor can it be argued that they were wiped out by a worldwide flood.